 This animal is not part of an Aquarium exhibit.
 It a wild species that lives in the open sea and in Oregon coastal waters.
-It is included here as part of the Aquarium's broad mission to educate about the entirety of the Oregon coastline.
+It is included here as part of the Aquarium's mission to educate about the entire Oregon coastline.

 These are one of the largest fish in the world, second only to their aptly-named cousin, the Whale Shark.
 Basking Sharks are very unusual-looking, with large heads that are almost completely encircled by gills.
 As their name implies, they are often found “basking” near the water’s surface, filtering krill and other

 zooplankton through their gaping mouths.
 The gills of the shark are lined with cartilaginous structures called “rakers” which help snag and hold food as they sweep through the water.
 Aside from their great size and large mouths, Basking Sharks can also be identified by a a hook-shaped snout and a large dorsal fin that can flop from one side to the other when out of the water.
 Due to their size and shape, they are often mistaken for Great White Sharks although they are more docile in temperament and do not pose any threat to human beings.